joshminton/AppTracker/README.md

 In short, the edge of the screen gets more and more red when a problematic app is used for a longer period of time, and the more these apps are used in a single day, the more of the screen the glow will surround.
 The app therefore asks users to select apps they wish to use less of, and to set a daily usage target.

-Frustration with any phone usage intervention will only increase the chance the user removes it.
-To minimise this frustration, the app uses a _targeted_ and _scaled_ approach.
-Firstly, it is targeted in that only apps the user has said they want to use less of are affected -- so the user has already bought into this.
+This is a _targeted_ and _scaled_ approach, aimed at reducing the frustration experienced by the user as a result of using AppTracker, as frustration is the main cause of deactivating similar intervention software.
+Firstly, it is _targeted_ in that only apps the user has said they want to use less of are affected -- so the user has already bought into this.
 Useful functions of the phone remain fully accessible.
-Secondly, the glow scales to the amount of usage, being barely noticeable after a short time, but gradually becoming more and more obtrusive.
+Secondly, the glow _scales_ to the amount of usage, being barely noticeable after a short time, but gradually becoming more and more obtrusive.

+More on the design of the app and the theory behind it can be found in the [project report](project report.pdf).

+### Screenshots

+### Trial and results
+After the app was developed, a two week study was completed by fourteen participants who used the app on their phones.
+Anonymised usage data was collected using Firebase.
+The results were very pleasing: analysis found that average daily usage of apps each user chose to use less reduced by 25.1% on average for the period after installing AppTracker, which was a statistically significant result.
+Additionally, average daily usage of apps the user did not choose to use less reduced by only 1.7%.
+10 of 12 resondents to a post-trial questionnaire felt the app helped them manage their smartphone usage to at least a decent extent.